-Another installment of Katie’s Kitchen.
-This post of easy lava cake by Katie was first seen on Mom 4 Real as a guest post.
+This recipe for easy molten lava cake by my daughter Katie was first seen on Mom 4 Real as a guest post several years ago.
 But, in true mom fashion I wanted to share it with you all.
 Cause my girl is freaking amazing!!
 Take it away Katie!!!

 Hello.
 My name is Katie Jane.
 I am fifteen and my mother is NellieBellie.
 I’ve come a long way in my baking since my very first post of Brownie’s in a Mug.
 Those were yummy and you should eat them.
 But this easy lava cake…even better!